 Muscles In The Knee

 The knee is a simple but complex joint in the human body.
 The knee is comprised of both static and dynamic stabilizers that work together to stabilize the knee.
 Static stabilizers are non-contractile and consist of structures such as ligaments, capsules, and menisci.
-Dynamic stabilizers on the other hand are contractile and consist of structures such as muscle and tendons.
+On the other hand, dynamic stabilizers are contractile and consist of structures such as muscle and tendons.

 How do dynamic stabilizers work?

-Dynamic stabilizers are muscles that cross a joint line that are responsible for co-contracting during movement to provide support to the joint.
-These Dynamic stabilizers can work isometrically or isotonically based on the movement/ exercise being preformed.
+Dynamic stabilizers are muscles that cross a joint line responsible for co-contracting during movement to provide support to the joint.
+These Dynamic stabilizers can work isometrically or isotonically based on the movement/ exercise being performed.
 An Isometric contraction is a type of muscle contraction that requires little to no movement.
 An isotonic contraction is a type of muscle contraction that requires concentric and eccentric movements.
 A concentric contraction is a type of muscle contraction which causes the muscle belly to shorten during a movement.
 An eccentric contraction is a type of contraction which causes the muscle belly to lengthen during a movement.

 What are the Dynamic Stabilizers of the Knee?

 Dynamic stabilization of the knee occurs anytime the knee is in motion.
-These muscles provide support by contracting back in fourth to maintain proper anatomical alignment of the musculoskeletal system.
+These muscles provide support by contracting back in fourth to maintain the musculoskeletal system’s proper anatomical alignment.
 If damage occurs to one or more of the dynamic stabilizers within the knee, it can impede functions such as strength, range of motion, balance, and postural alignment.